agnesevardanega/sentiwordnet_it/README.md

 This repository contains a sentiment lexicon for Italian, based on SentiWordNet 3.0 (Baccianella, Esuli, and Sebastiani 2010; Esuli
 \[2019\] 2025) and MultiWordNet (Pianta, Bentivogli, and Girardi 2002).

+Unlike previous resources—SentiWordNet, which provides sentiment scores without Italian lexical coverage, and MultiWordNet, which offers Italian synsets without sentiment annotation—this dataset bridges the two by mapping Italian lexical entries to sentiment scores in a ready-to-use CSV format.

+This integration enables direct use in sentiment analysis and other NLP applications for Italian, filling a gap in existing resources.

 The included files, in the `data/` folder are: